Kids and Smoking

 - Resist lecturing or turning your advice into a sermon.

-- Uncover what appeals to your child about smoking and talk about it honestly.
+- Find out what appeals to your child about smoking and talk about it honestly.

 - Many times, kids aren't able to appreciate how their current behaviors can affect their future health.
-So talk about the immediate downsides to smoking: less money to spend on other pursuits, shortness of breath, bad breath, yellow teeth, and smelly clothes.
+So talk about the immediate downsides to smoking: less money to spend on things they like, shortness of breath, bad breath, yellow teeth, and smelly clothes.

 - Stick to the smoking rules you've set up, and don't let a child smoke at home just to keep the peace.